helm/charts/stable/velero/README.md

 `configuration.backupStorageLocation.config.resourceGroup` | The resource group containing the storage account (Azure only) | ``
 `configuration.backupStorageLocation.config.storageAccount` | The storage account containing the blob container (Azure only) | ``
-`configuration.backupStorageLocation.prefix` | The directory inside a storage bucket where backups are to be uploaded | `` `configuration.backupSyncPeriod` | How frequently Velero queries the object storage to make sure that the appropriate Backup resources have been created for existing backup files | `1m`
+`configuration.backupStorageLocation.prefix` | The directory inside a storage bucket where backups are to be uploaded | `` `configuration.backupSyncPeriod` | How frequently Velero queries the object storage to make sure that the appropriate Backup resources have been created for existing backup files | (uses `velero server` default)
 `configuration.extraEnvVars` | Key/values for extra environment variables such as AWS_CLUSTER_NAME, etc | `{}`
 `configuration.provider` | The name of the cloud provider where you are deploying velero to (`aws`, `azure`, `gcp`) |
-`configuration.restoreResourcePriorities` | An ordered list that describes the order in which Kubernetes resource objects should be restored | `namespaces,persistentvolumes,persistentvolumeclaims,secrets,configmaps,serviceaccounts,limitranges,pods`
+`configuration.restoreResourcePriorities` | An ordered list that describes the order in which Kubernetes resource objects should be restored | (uses `velero server` default)
-`configuration.resticTimeout` | How long backups/restores of pod volumes should be allowed to run before timing out. | `60m` `configuration.restoreOnlyMode` | When RestoreOnly mode is on, functionality for backups, schedules, and expired backup deletion is turned off.
-Restores are made from existing backup files in object storage | `false`
+`configuration.resticTimeout` | How long backups/restores of pod volumes should be allowed to run before timing out. | (uses `velero server` default)
+`configuration.restoreOnlyMode` | When RestoreOnly mode is on, functionality for backups, schedules, and expired backup deletion is turned off.
+Restores are made from existing backup files in object storage | (uses `velero server` default)
 `configuration.volumeSnapshotLocation.name` | The name of the cloud provider the cluster is using for persistent volumes, if any | `{}`
 `configuration.volumeSnapshotLocation.config.region` | The cloud provider region (AWS only) | ``
 `configuration.volumeSnapshotLocation.config.apiTimeout` | The API timeout (`azure` only) |